vincedarley/cewe-layout/README.md

 PDF import: some work towards importing an old PDF file and creating a .xmcf CEWE-compatible album from it, automatically.
 Use '--originalPdf Album.pdf' on the command line.
 And then, if necessary, apply various algorithms to identify/extract photos from each page (if the fully automatic import hasn't quite identified photos correctly).
 I've used this to turn old PDFs from Mimeo-photos exports into editable photobooks again.

 Photo improver (experimental): building on top of the PDF import, search in a directory of photos for higher quality instances of the photos extracted from the PDF, so that you can enhance the digital photo album and potentially re-print at higher quality.
+Some of my old Mimeo photo album pdfs are from physically small photo albums and so the resolution saved in the PDFs is sometimes very low.
+If I want to edit and reprint in a larger size, then help in finding the original photos is useful.

 **Safety features**

 QLayout does a few things to help lower the risk of problems when editing your photobook:
 1. When saving a page, which modifies the xml file, it validates (after saving) both that the correct number of photos and text blocks are indeed in that xml file, and that the referenced photo files do actually exist.
 2. When moving photos into the photo-book, QLayout renames the jpeg/png files by adding a "-pg" suffix containing the page they have been saved into.
 In this way if you need to manually look for photos, it is easy to find the right ones inside the book.
-3. When removing photos from the photo-book, QLayout moves them out of the CEWE directory into your "<Album>-photos" directory.
+3. When removing photos from the photo-book, QLayout moves them out of the CEWE directory into your "Album-photos" directory.
 So their files are not deleted from your disk.

 Details for the technically minded:
 - Saving a modified page layout in QLayout will successfully modify the data.mcf xml file inside your Cewe book project.
 BUT, if that book is already open in Cewe Creator (CC) application, then CC will NOT notice that the layout has changed.
 You will need to close the project and re-open it for CC to notice the layout changes.
 Unfortunately this means that the workflow you adopt cannot efficiently include making adjustments to a Page in both QLayout and CC while moving back and forth between the two applications.